poteto/ember-changeset-validations/README.md

   propertyName: validateNumber({ gte: 10 }), // greater than or equal to 5
   propertyName: validateNumber({ positive: true }), // must be a positive number
   propertyName: validateNumber({ odd: true }), // must be an odd number
-  propertyName: validateNumber({ even: true }) // must be an even number }
+  propertyName: validateNumber({ even: true }), // must be an even number
+  propertyName: validateNumber({ multipleOf: 7 }) // must be a multiple of 7
+}
 ```